 Non-EU applicants who are not resident in Ireland may apply for our part-time, fully online courses.
 For on-site attendance requirements on our blended learning courses please check out the course webpage or contact the course administrator as the course may not be suitable for applicants living outside Ireland.

 Please note to qualify for a study visa, non-EU applicants must enrol on a fulltime course of study leading to a recognised qualification involving a minimum of 15 hours organised daytime tuition each week.
 Further details are found on the GNIB website.

 Can I easily reach someone in NUI Galway to find out more information about my part-time course (timetable, etc.)?

 Yes, you can find an email contact for our part-time courses on each course webpage, select the FIND OUT MORE tab for contact details.
-As our staff are working remotely, it is best to send an email first and request a phone call if preferred.
+As all our staff are currently working remotely, it is best to send an email first and request a phone call if preferred.

 What supports are available to part-time learners?

 If you are considering a part-time course at NUI Galway and want to find out at a glance the range of supports available, take a look at our new Students Launchpad for further information.